 Tunneling locos.
 Ex-British Rail locos.
 Underground locos.

 Membership benefits include a quarterly printed illustrated magazine, the 'Industrial Railway Record'; a bi-monthly newsletter the 'Bulletin' giving topical news, in addition to all Society news; discounts on Society publications; visits to industrial railway locations; occasional rail tours; a book sales service; and photograph sales from the Society's negative collection.
 We frequently publish extra 'amendment Bulletins', which contain up-dates and amendments to various IRS Handbooks - you will find at least one of these 'specials' with most issues of the regular Bulletin.
-As an example of our "Bulletin", a PDF version of No.901 (May 2012) can be downloaded here.
-Note this 3Mb long!
+As an example of our "Bulletin", a PDF version of No.1000 (September 2017), in both normal and extended eBulletin versions, can be downloaded here.
+Note the extended eBulletin is 6.63Mb long!

 In addition a range of illustrated historical handbooks are published, covering all known industrial locos, area by area in the UK, plus some other countries.
 Other books include loco builders histories, company histories, and an invaluable guide book listing every current industrial and preserved loco in the whole UK.
 IRS publications are usually offered to members at a substantial discount on the normal purchase price.
 Click on the 'Publications' link for more details.